ahopgood/Vagrant-Puppet/modules/java/README.markdown

 ### Ubuntu
 * Split out Ubuntu code into separate manifest
 * Create the ability to set a **default** major version JVM via a parameter
-* Create the ability to have multi tenanted JVMs via a parameter, without the tenancy set to true we will remove any other major versions of the oracle JVM (just list we do to enable downgrades of updates).
 * Use of definitions per major version using the **define** keyword, this will prevent puppet complaining about duplicate resources.